-3 Legal Basis
+2 Legal Basis

-22. The following legal provisions, which are not exhaustive, provide the legal basis for the CRA to set the Wholesale Charges:
+11. The following legal provisions, which are not exhaustive, provide a basis for this Order.

-3.1 Emiri Decision No. (42) of 2014 Establishing the Communications Regulatory Authority
+Emiri Decision No. (42) of 2014 Establishing the Communications Regulatory Authority

-- 23. Article 4 of the Emiri Decision makes the CRA responsible for regulating the communications information technology and the post sector, as well as access to digital media, with the aim of providing advanced and reliable telecommunication services across the State. - 24.
-Article 4(1) empowers the CRA to set Regulatory frameworks for the communications, information technology, the post sector, and access to digital media, in line with the general policies of the sector and to enable optimum performance. - 25.
-Article 4(2) charges the CRA with actions finalized to encourage competition and prohibit or minimize anti-competitive practices, prevent misuse by any person or entity of its market dominance position, and take all necessary measures to achieve this. - 26.
-Article 4(4) requires the CRA to protect the rights and interests of the public and Service Providers in the market, promote transparency and provide advanced, innovative and quality services at affordable prices to meet the needs of the public. - 27.
-Article 4(6) make the CRA responsible for ensuring interconnection and access for all users by setting conditions for effective interconnection and access. - 28.
-Article 15(2) empowers the CRA to develop appropriate Charge regulations, giving priority to the telecommunications market, or telecommunications services according to market requirements, and determine fees for retail and wholesale services.
+- 12. Article 4 makes the CRA responsible for regulating the communications information technology and the post sectors, as well as access to digital media, with the aim of providing advanced and reliable communication services across the State. - 13.
+Article 4(6) make the CRA responsible for ensuring interconnection and access for all users by setting conditions for effective interconnection and access.

+14. Article 15(2) empowers the CRA to develop appropriate charging regulations according to market requirements, and determine fees for retail and wholesale services.

-3.2 Telecommunication Law 2006 ("Law")
+Telecommunication Law 2006 ("Law")

-- 29. Article 25 provides that the CRA shall determine the rights and obligations of a Dominant Service Provider which include any requirements relating to the contents and publication of an interconnection reference offer and access agreements. - 30.
-Article 28 states that Dominant Service Providers must submit to the CRA the offers for the Charges, prices and charges of the telecommunications services in the markets where they have been designated as dominant Service Providers and obtain the prior approval for them. - 31.
-Article 29 provides that the Charge for telecommunications services provided by dominant Service Providers must be based on the cost of efficient service provision and the Charge must not contain any excessive charges which result from the dominant position that the Service Provider enjoys.
-This Article also states that the CRA may issue decisions along with justifications to amend the Charges where it finds that they are not in line with the cost of the service provision, provided that such decision must prescribe the new Charge amount.
+- 15. Article 19 requires the CRA to "... promoting appropriate, effective and low cost interconnection between communications networks ...". - 16.
+Article 28 states that Dominant Service Providers must submit to the CRA the offers for the prices and charges of the telecommunications services in the markets where they have been designated as dominant Service Providers and obtain the CRA prior approval for them. - 17.
+Article 29 provides that the charges for communications services provided by Dominant Service Providers must be based on the cost of efficient service provision and the charge must not contain any excessive charges which result from the dominant position that the Service Provider enjoys.

+This Article also states that the CRA may issue decisions along with justifications to amend the charges where it finds that they are not in line with the cost of the service provision, provided that such decision must prescribe the new charge amount.

-3.3 Executive By-Law for the Telecommunications Law 2009 ("By-Law")
+Executive By-Law for the Telecommunications Law 2009 ("By-Law")